il8677/secchat/README.md

     When register is called we first check if the username has already been taken or not and if the password and/or the username is valid (not empty).
 We then hash the password, request a certificate from the CA and generate a private key.
 This private key is then encrypted using the password.
 The hashed password, the certificate and the encrypted private key are then ready to be send to the server.

 -   ### login       TODO: salt? verify that the private key is actually correct w certificate?
     After login is called we hash the password and send it with the username to the server.
-If the the combination is valid we receive our certificate and encrypted private key back from the server.
+If the combination is valid we receive our certificate and encrypted private key back from the server.
 We decrypt the private key with our password and verify the certificate with the key.

 -   ### public message
+    When sending a public message we use RSA digital signatures to make sure that what we send is not tempered with during transmission.
+We first compute the hash of the message and sign it with the sender's private key.
+Then we send it over the wire where the receiving end computes the hash of the message and verifies the message by decrypting the signature using the senders public key.
+If the computed hash and the decryption are equal then the signature is correct.

 -   ### private message

--   ### users
+-   ### users ?? dont think we need this here

--   ### exit
+-   ### exit ?? dont think we need this here

  The structs are then sent to the socket.